Department of Religion Graduate Courses

 840:569.
 Buddhist Philosophy (3)

-Major philosophical schools of Buddhism, especially Mahayana Buddhism, including Madhyamaka, Yogacara,a nd Chan/Zen.
+Major philosophical schools of Buddhism, especially Mahayana Buddhism, including Madhyamaka, Yogacara, and Chan/Zen.
 Focus on core concepts and their developments: Dependent Origination, Impermanence, Emptiness, No-Self, Karma, and Buddha Nature.

 840:570.
 Buddhism, Society, and Politics in Southeast Asia (3)